SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    and see if the value you get back (which will be an optional) has a value or is nil.

-Protocols can define :newTerm:`optional requirements`, which do not have to be implemented by types that conform to the protocol.
+You can define :newTerm:`optional requirements` for protocols, These requirements do not have to be implemented by types that conform to the protocol.
 Optional requirements are prefixed by the ``@optional`` keyword as part of the protocol's definition.

 Optional protocol requirements can be checked and called with optional chaining, to cope with the fact that the requirement may not have been implemented by a type that conforms to the protocol.
+For more on optional chaining, see :doc:OptionalChaining:.

 You check for an implementation of an optional requirement by writing a question mark after the name of the requirement when it is called,